buu342/buu342.me/blog/projects/markdown/IsaacClarke.md

 ### Let There be Light

 Isaac's suit has a lot of lights on it, which requires soldering.
-Unfortunately, at the time I didn't own a soldering station, so I had a friend of mine called JoATILDE_SYMBOLo Santos design the circuitry and put it all together.
+Unfortunately, at the time I didn't own a soldering station, so I had a friend of mine called João Santos design the circuitry and put it all together.

 <p align="center">
 ![Helmet circuitry](images/IsaacClarke/HelmetCircuitry.JPG)